truth: the Anti-drugwar Anti-drugwar Arsenal Accept the $1 Challenge

 As They Want Us To Believe

-While Mr. Walters beats his well worn drum about the dangers of marijuana, the realities about it are a lot less exciting than he would have us believe.
-Indeed, the government's own data (below) show that 99 percent of past year marijuana users do not end up in the ER to "mention" that they use marijuana.
-And the potency issue can't be all that scary since pure synthetic THC (marijuana's principle psychoactive agent) is available by prescription.
-If it's scary and dangerous, it seems illogical that it can be obtained in 100 percent strength as an FDA approved "safe and effective medicine."
+People have been saying all sorts of things about the "dangers" of marijuana for a very long time.
+But the reality of the situation is nowhere near as dire as it is made to seem.
+Indeed, the government's own data show that 98 percent of past year marijuana users do not end up in the ER to "mention" that they use marijuana, and similarly, that only a small percentage of users end up in rehab (mostly referred through the legal system).
+And the potency issue can't be all that significant given that synthetic THC (marijuana's principle psychoactive agent) is available by prescription.
+If THC in natural marijuana is scary and dangerous (DEA Schedule I), it seems illogical that it can be obtained in near 100 percent strength as an FDA approved "safe and effective" medicine (DEA Schedule III).
 See for yourself: it's called Marinol.
-And why in the world would so many people try it -- and keep doing it -- if it were "dangerous?"
+And why in the world would so many people try marijuana -- and keep using it -- if it were truly "dangerous?"

 Percent of Past Year Marijuana Users: